because of God's love

 God's love overcame suffering

 Trusting God at times is easier said than done, isn't it?
-A friend of mine had a son die from an overdose, so can struggle with trusting God now.
+A friend of mine experienced the unimaginable, her son died from a drug overdose.
+The pain and grief she carries have made it incredibly difficult for her to trust in God.
 I think it is important to talk about how we can wrestle with trusting God.
 This is because some trials cause great suffering and God is sovereign over everything, including what happens to us, so this makes us think and feel some of God's decisions are unloving.
 Do you find it hard to trust God loves you because of some happenings in your life?

-As I write today's devotional, a merciless terrorist group, Hamas, attacked the Israelis.
+As I wrote this day, a merciless terrorist group, Hamas, attacked the Israelis.
 They attacked events and homes to capture or kill.
-This is one story I heard: A mother and father realized what was happening and quickly made their two babies safe in a back closet.
-The parents were determined to save their twins, so they stayed in the front of the house.
+This is one story I heard: A mother and father realized what was happening and quickly put their two babies in a back safe room.
+The parents were determined to save their twins, so they stayed in the front of the house to fight.
 The parents were found dead hours later by an Israeli rescue group.
 The twins were miraculously alive.
 Did love propel the parents to sacrifice to save their kids?
 Yes, of course.
-We are God’s children.
+We are God's children.
 He sacrificed His own Son's life, so we could have life as well as life eternal without suffering.
 Did love propel God to save us?
 You know the answer.

 Our world is held in sin

 Remember, God did not create us for pain and suffering but for fellowship with Him as well as joy and pleasure.
-It is obvious that sin brought suffering into the world (Genesis 1:26–2:25, 3:1-19, 4:1-16).
+It is obvious that sin brought suffering into the world.
+There was no bad health, murder, betrayal, conflict, scarcity and so on in the garden of Eden.
+(Genesis 1:26–2:25, 3:1-19, 4:1-16).

-Everyone's free will affects our lives.
-We don't sin in a vacuum.
 Every sin, either ours or someone else's, affects us and everyone.
 Quite a bit of our suffering is caused by others sinning: A neighbor telling lies about you makes people avoid you.
+A homeless guy started a city on fire.
 A guy gave fentanyl to my friend's son so he overdosed.
 Yes, God could stop that person from hurting you, but where would He draw the line in stopping people's free will?
 If He had not given Adam and Eve a free will, you would not have one either.
 I believe God does stop a lot of disastrous things from happening to us: A father miraculously saved his wife and kids by becoming a human shield at their door during a terrorist attack and lived.
 My three kids were walking ahead of me when I saw a drunk driver miss them by inches.
 I could go on.
 The effects of sin have just kept mushrooming since Genesis chapter three, and cause physical, psychological, societal, environmental and spiritual problems and struggles.

 Life Application